SauceTheBoss/SketchRNN-Unsupervised-Classifier/README.md

-# SketchAAE
+# SketchRNN-Unsupervised-Classifier
-Using AAE with SketchRNN
+Unsupervised classification with SketchRNN in Pytorch

 Get sketches from and put them in the 'sketches' folder: